FabianEtling/demo-range-slider/README.md

 Range slider demo using only Web Components standards.

-The component is self-contained, customizable (via HTML attributes as well as setter methods), stylable (via CSS custom properties) and 'themeable'.
+The component is self-contained, customizable (via HTML attributes as well as setter methods), stylable (via CSS custom properties) and 'themable'.
 Changing properties are reflected by attributes and also emitted via a custom event.

 ## Please note